How is self-employment tax deferral for 2020 reported on Schedule SE and Schedule 3?

 - Determine how much to repay in 2021 and 2022

-Maximum SE tax deferral amount (Schedule SE, Part III)
+Maximum deferral of self-employment tax payments for 2020 (Schedule SE, Part III)

 When Etan files his 2020 tax return he’ll compute self-employment tax, including the adjustment for one-half of SE tax in the usual manner.
 He will then complete new Part III of Schedule SE to calculate the maximum deferral amount.